semihdesticioglu/semihdesticioglu/README.md

   Data Analyst with Data Science Master Degree, from Istanbul/Turkey.
 </p>

 I love doing data analysis projects and creating products with data.
-Currently working as a Senior Expert Data Analyst in Turkcell at AI and Business Intelligence Directorship.
+Currently working as a Senior Expert Data Analyst in Turkcell at AI and Business Intelligence Team.

 I completed my master degree on Data Science at Sabanci University at 2020 and also writing for data science contents at Analytics Vidyha Medium blogpage.